glotzerlab/signac-docs/docs/source/hooks.rst

 Hooks execute code adjacent to key steps of an operation, such as when it begins, finishes, or fails.
-These events are called triggers with respect to hooks.
+These events are called triggers.
-Hooks help track where the data for each execution came from, and which operations were applied to them.
+Hooks help track where an execution's data originated, and which operations were applied to the data.
 For example, operation failures may be tracked in the job document.
 Hooks also make it possible to record the git commit ID upon execution of an operation, allowing users to track which version of code was used to run the operation.

-Hooks can be installed at the :ref:`operation level <operation hooks>` or at the :ref:`flow-project level<project-level hooks>`.
+Hooks can be installed at the :ref:`operation level <operation hooks>` or at the :ref:`flow-project level<project-level hooks>`, as shown below.
 Project-level hooks are called for every operation in the flow project.

 .. note::